Koppers: Beazer hostile takeover

 In early 1988 Beazer, a British conglomerate run by one of the foremost corporate raiders of the 1980s, successfully launched a hostile takeover of Koppers Company for $1.81 billion ($ billion today).
 The sale was completed on June 17, 1988.
 A smaller, more streamlined domestic business unit of Koppers Company, Koppers Industries was bought back by local management later in 1988.
 Although much simpler than the once sprawling chemical and aggregate conglomerate of the early-to-mid 20th century, Koppers Industries once again become successful at its core businesses.
 In 2006 the new Beazer-free independent Koppers Incorporated again went public.

-Current business interests
+International business interests

-Koppers operates facilities in the United States, Canada, United Kingdom, Denmark, Australia and China.
+Koppers operates facilities in the United States, Canada, United Kingdom, Denmark, Australia, New Zealand and China.
 The coal tar processor Cindu Chemicals in the Netherlands was acquired in 2010.
 Koppers sources coal tar from around the world for further processing by distillation into carbon chemicals.